json-schema-org/understanding-json-schema/source/reference/type.rst

     .. [#1] Since JavaScript strings always support unicode, they are analogous to ``unicode`` on Python 2.x and ``str`` on Python 3.x.

+    .. [#2] JavaScript does not have separate types for integer and floating-point.

 The ``type`` keyword may either be a string or an array: